 In accordance with Section 14A of the Exchange Act, the Company is providing its stockholders with the opportunity to cast a non-binding advisory vote on a resolution to approve the compensation of the Company's Named Executive Officers (the "Say on Pay Vote").
 At the 2011 and 2017 Annual Meetings, stockholders voted in favor of the Board's recommendation to hold a Say on Pay Vote on an annual basis, and since the 2011 Annual Meeting, the Company has held annual non-binding Say on Pay Votes.
-The next such vote is expected to occur at the 2023 Annual Meeting.
+Although the Board and the Compensation Committee will consider the outcome of the advisory vote on the frequency of holding future advisory votes on executive compensation in Proposal III below, we expect the next Say on Pay Vote will occur at the 2024 Annual Meeting.

 The non-binding Say on Pay Vote is not intended to address any specific item of compensation, but rather the overall compensation of the Named Executive Officers and the philosophy, policies and practices described in this Proxy Statement.
-To that end, the Board has submitted the following resolution to be voted on by our stockholders at the 2022 Annual Meeting:
+To that end, the Board has submitted the following resolution to be voted on by our stockholders at the 2023 Annual Meeting:

-RESOLVED, that the stockholders approve, on an advisory basis, the compensation of the Company's Named Executive Officers as disclosed in the Proxy Statement for ArcBest Corporation's 2022 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion & Analysis, the Summary Compensation Table and the other related tables and narrative disclosure.
+RESOLVED, that the stockholders approve, on an advisory basis, the compensation of the Company's Named Executive Officers as disclosed in the Proxy Statement for ArcBest Corporation's 2023 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion & Analysis, the Summary Compensation Table and the other related tables and parrative disclosure.